|

 difficulties for the government to control and censor information

 dissemination.
 Facing such a dilemma, the Chinese government has to weigh the gains and losses.
+A recent regulation of the PRC on the Internet, Administration of the

 Maintenance of Secrets in the International Networking of Computer Information